Shield

 Ownership:

-Sometimes called Wilders & Cary’s Works.
-One of three plants installed at the Stone Court ballast pier, there were originally six chamber kilns (180 t/week), perhaps of the Goreham design.
-In 1894, they were converted to Batchelor design, and addition of more kilns commenced.
+Sometimes called Wilders & Cary’s Works, it was started as a subsidiary of Macevoy & Holt.
+One of three plants installed at the Stone Court ballast pier, there were originally six chamber kilns (180 t/week).
+In 1894, addition of more kilns commenced.
 By 1907, there were 16 kilns, giving total capacity of 470 t/week.
+After 1900, its operation was unified with that of Greenhithe.
 The remaining plant was described in detail in the APCM 1924 schedule.
 Water transport was used exclusively.
 The site was entirely cleared: an extended Stone Court pier now serves a large container terminal covering the Albion, Greenhithe and Shield sites.

 Power supply